piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

 They're mentioned in the installation steps, so if you still don't know what every of them does [go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/installation.md#step-3-configuration).

-### Create theme resolver
+### Creating theme resolver

-I will show you how to create a theme resolver on the example.
+I will show you how to create a theme resolver on an example.
 Let's say that we're creating a theme resolver whose task will be to return a theme chosen by user.
 If the user hasn't chosen any theme then a default theme for users will be returned.
 However a user can be not authenticated, then let us assume that the theme resolver will return null.